vukics/cppqed/doc/multiarray.rst

 The number of elementary Hilbert spaces (the number of quantum numbers of the system) is referred to throughout as the *rank* or *arity* (un\ *ary*, bin\ *ary*, tern\ *ary*, quatern\ *ary*, etc.) of the system.

-Via an example we define *state-vector slices*
+Via an example we define *state-vector slices:*

 .. math::
   :label: stateVectorSlices